 If your Club would like to consider contributing to a Global Grant project with another Club, click here to go a page with details of current projects that are being developed.

 Global Grants can also be used to support Scholarships and Vocational Training Teams.
 There are pages on these topics in public section Rotary's Own Charity (Under What We Do)

 For District Grants there is an annual business cycle.
-Applications for grants in 2017-18 are now closed.
+Applications for grants in 2018-19 opened in March 2018.

 Click here for the Outline Application Form.
 If your project is selected you will be invited to complete the Final Application Form which can be found here.

 For more technical information on the grants, click here for the Terms and Conditions (updated November 2017).

 To see a Report of the District Grant projects that have been approved for 2017-18, click here.

 To see a Report of the District Grant projects that were approved for 2016-17, click here.